peterhinch/micropython-tft-gui/README.md

 The interface is event driven.
 Optional callbacks may be provided which will be executed when a given event occurs.
 A callback function receives positional arguments.
 The first is a reference to the object raising the callback.
-Subsequent arguments are user defined, and are specified as a list of items.
-Note that a list rather than a tuple should be used.
-Callbacks are optional, as are the argument lists - by default a null function and an empty list are provided.
+Subsequent arguments are user defined, and are specified as a tuple or list of items.
+Callbacks are optional, as are the argument lists - a default null function and empty list are provided.

 # Initialisation Code